Philip-Payne/nqc_rpi/README.md

 crw-rw-rw- 1 root root 180, 160 Aug 29 16:03 legousbtower0
 ```

-Assuming the above has worked you can now download and run the Bash scrip
+Assuming the above has worked you can now download and run the Bash script

 ```bash
 cd